Make a big batch of this cereal on the weekend and reheat all week. Top with fruit or yogurt to add natural sweetness.

 This margarita, made with lime juice and simple syrup, is a thirst-quenching nonalcoholic treat.

-Vinaigrettes are blends of oil and vinegar.
-This one uses extra-virgin olive oil and white wine vinegar, along with orange juice.
-It's great over fresh spinach or fruit salad.
+This vinaigrette uses extra-virgin olive oil and white wine vinegar, along with orange juice.
+It's great over spinach or fruit salad.

 Craving a cool, creamy smoothie?
 Make it at home with frozen yogurt and orange juice concentrate.

 One serving of this broiled orange roughy has only 100 calories.
 Serve it with steamed fresh green beans, roasted red potatoes and whole-wheat rolls.